Coronavirus model projects 134,000 deaths in US, nearly double its last estimate

 The novel coronavirus’s incubation period — or the time from exposure to developing symptoms — ranges from two to 14 days, according to the CDC, and the virus can even spread among people who show no symptoms at all.
 With widespread testing still limited, the consequences of these reopenings may not be evident for several weeks.

-Ali Mokdad, a professor of Health Metrics Sciences at IHME, told CNN’s John King on Monday that there are “several reasons” for the increased projections.
+Ali Mokdad, a professor of Health Metrics Sciences at IHME, told CNN’s John King that there are “several reasons” for the increased projections.

 “One of them is increased mobility before the relaxation, premature relaxation, of social distancing,” he said.
 “We’re adding more presumptive deaths as well, and we’re seeing a lot of outbreaks in the Midwest, for example.”